digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

   :start-after: -- CREATE_FLOATING_RATE_OBSERVATIONS_BEGIN
   :end-before: -- CREATE_FLOATING_RATE_OBSERVATIONS_END

-In our case, the bank then creates the observation.
+In our case, the bank then creates the observation on the ledger.

 In order to lifecycle a coupon payment, we need a lifecycle rule that defines how to process all time events.
 We also need a time event corresponding to the date of the first coupon.
 Both of these